[Last updated 6th February, 2019]

 - Are There Any Other Benefits to Drinking Tea?

 - Are There Any Side Effects?

 What Is Weight Loss Tea?

-Weight loss teas are usually a blend of tea and herbs, depending on the brand.
+Weight loss teas, such as Iaso Tea, are usually a blend of tea and herbs, depending on the brand.

 They’re said to help with weight loss by enhancing fat burning, increasing metabolism and suppressing appetite.

 Many are also marketed as ‘detox teas’ and ‘fit teas’, with claims they increase energy and cleanse your body of toxins.